aarondemolder/nodenoise_tests/README.md

 Generally the tests are default constructors, getters, setters, checking node IDs and copy constructors.

 I also wanted to add tests for the node registry, creation & connections but this didn't work out.

+It would have been good to use gmock to mimic node useage too.